Chart Color Schemes

 North Ipswich has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects likely impacting the area.
-Major initiatives include North Ipswich Sport and Entertainment Precinct, North Ipswich Apartments, The Terrace, and Pelican Street & Lowry Street Development.
-Relevant projects are detailed below.
+The influence of local infrastructure changes on an area's performance is significant.
+AreaSearch has identified 12 projects that could impact the area.
+Notable projects include the North Ipswich Sport and Entertainment Precinct, North Ipswich Apartments, The Terrace, and Pelican Street & Lowry Street Development.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.